Henry VIII: Early reign

 Henry VII died in April 1509, and the 17-year-old Henry succeeded him as king.
 Soon after his father's burial on 10 May, Henry suddenly declared that he would indeed marry Catherine, leaving unresolved several issues concerning the papal dispensation and a missing part of the marriage portion.
 The new king maintained that it had been his father's dying wish that he marry Catherine.
 Whether or not this was true, it was convenient.
 Emperor Maximilian I had been attempting to marry his granddaughter Eleanor, Catherine's niece, to Henry; she had now been jilted.
 Henry's wedding to Catherine was modest and was held at the friars' church in Greenwich on 11 June 1509.
 Henry claimed descent from Constantine the Great and King Arthur and saw himself as their successor.

 On 23 June 1509, Henry led the now 23-year-old Catherine from the Tower of London to Westminster Abbey for their coronation, which took place the following day.
 It was a grand affair: the King's passage was lined with tapestries and laid with fine cloth.
 Following the ceremony, there was a grand banquet in Westminster Hall.
 As Catherine wrote to her father, "our time is spent in continuous festival".

 Two days after his coronation, Henry arrested his father's two most unpopular ministers, Richard Empson and Edmund Dudley.
-They were charged with high treason and were executed in 1510.
+They were charged with high treason and executed in 1510.
 Politically motivated executions would remain one of Henry's primary tactics for dealing with those who stood in his way.
 Henry returned some of the money supposedly extorted by the two ministers.
 By contrast, Henry's view of the House of York – potential rival claimants for the throne – was more moderate than his father's had been.
 Several who had been imprisoned by his father, including Thomas Grey, 2nd Marquess of Dorset, were pardoned.
 Others went unreconciled; Edmund de la Pole, 3rd Duke of Suffolk, was eventually beheaded in 1513, an execution prompted by his brother Richard siding against the King.